Helge-Stein-Group/ddata-management-workshop/README.md

 By using this modified initialization, you can ensure that your code will work across different platforms and versions of numpy without raising an `AttributeError`.

+Then you need to do the same in:

+nomad/datamodel/metainfo/simulation/method.py

+nomad/datamodel/metainfo/simulation/calculation.py

 Making Conda faster
 -----------------------